tiliv/antibody/README.md

 ---
 # This section uses Yaml format, which is like austere JSON.
 date: 2025-08-23  # optional, the work's attributable date
-rank: 3  # optional, section group for use on mixed pages
+rank: 3  # optional, section group for use on mixed pages, see docs/index.md

-title: Your title  # optional, site's title is default value
+title: Your title  # used for the browser's page title, and listing the piece
 author: Your Name  # used for contact card
 author_email: your.email@example.com  # used for contact card
 contact_subject: "Email subject line"  # optional, used for author email on this piece